-Under federal legislation, the MPOs are responsible for planning and programming federal transportation funds within the designated MPO planning area.
-The MPA is comprised of Herkimer and Oneida Counties, therefore, as the MPO for Herkimer and Oneida Counties, the GP&L directs the regional transportation planning process as it relates to the use of federal transportation funds.
-The transportation planning process is carried out by the HOCTC staff and in consult with the TPC, an advisory committee of the GP&L. The voting membership of the GP&L is composed of local elected officials and appointed officials that represent the interests of the citizens of Herkimer and Oneida Counties.
-However, recognizing that the public has a substantial interest in the planning of regional transportation policies and programs, the GP&L, TPC, and HOCTC have, and will continue to strongly encourage public participation in the planning process.
+Created in 1963, under federal legislation, The Herkimer-Oneida Counties Transportation Council (HOCTC) is the designated Metropolitan Planning Organization (MPO) responsible for regional transportation planning in the approved Urban Areas and approved Metropolitan Planning Areas as well as the remainder of the area encompassed in Oneida and Herkimer Counties.
+The Herkimer-Oneida Counties Governmental Policy and Liaison Committee (GP&L) is the policy board of HOCTC.
+HOCTC is designated to carry out the metropolitan transportation planning process and directs the regional transportation planning process as it relates to the use of federal funds.
+The transportation planning process is carried out by HOCTC staff and in consultation with the Transportation Planning Committee (TPC), an advisory committee of the GP&L. Recognizing that the public has a substantial interest in the planning of regional transportation policies and programs, the GP&L, TPC, and HOCTC have, and will continue to strongly encourage public participation in the planning process.